 Under the Agricultural and Veterinary Chemicals (Administration) Act 1992 a person must not import, manufacture, use or export an active constituent for a proposed or existing chemical product or a chemical product in contravention of a condition or restriction prescribed by a regulation.
 A penalty of 300 penalty units may apply.

 Under the Customs Act 1901 a person commits and offence if a person engages in conduct contravening the conditions or requirements of their license or permit.
 A penalty of Imprisonment for 2 years or 20 penalty units, or both may apply.

-Receiving permission from the Department of Agriculture does not replace any requirement for permission from other authorities, including from the Australian Pesticides and Veterinary Medicines Authority.
+Receiving permission from the Department of Agriculture, Water and the Environment does not replace any requirement for permission from other authorities, including from the Australian Pesticides and Veterinary Medicines Authority.

 Inquiries can be directed to: